StaticMania/keep-vue/content/docs/components/toast.md

 ## Setup Toast

 Setup the Toast component to display the toast message.
 First import the `ToastWrapper` component in our root directory and then use the `<ToastWrapper>` component.
 Now copy paste the default toast variant from the documentation.
+For handling dark mode we use `nuxt colorMode`.
 ::ToastSetupCode
 ::